***/**** Image A- Sound A Extras B

 by Bill Chambers SPOILER WARNING IN EFFECT.
 Rambo: Last Blood, hereafter Last Blood, became irresistible to me the moment John Rambo (Sylvester Stallone) decided to score his own climactic bloodbath with The Doors' "Five to One," flooding his homemade tunnels with it to taunt and ridicule the small army hunting him.
 A Kevin McAllister move, one might say.
 Lyrics-wise, "Five to One" is a little on the nose ("Five to one, baby/One in five/No one here gets out alive, now"), but it's still a deep cut from a band in many ways synonymous with the Vietnam War's acid-rock energy, making it a loaded choice indeed.
 This was probably the soundtrack to Rambo losing his innocence; what matters is that it could've been.
 There's a certain frisson, too, that comes with hearing a pop song in a Rambo movie for the first time, at least diegetically.
 It makes for a set-piece that is, in the context of le cinéma de Rambo, unusually exuberant, and one begins to suspect that without music it would be merely nauseating, maybe unbearable.
 Indeed, the slickness of Last Blood is the only thing keeping it from being a snuff movie.

 It should be said that Last Blood and its predecessor, Rambo, are a breed apart from the original trilogy of First Blood, Rambo: First Blood Part II, and Rambo III.
 Those were A pictures, however sordid; these are Avi Lerner productions, the sort of B-movies packaged over breakfast at Cannes.
-The first three had a responsibility to the bottom line that isn't as urgent in the last two--smaller budgets have brought Rambo back down to Earth since the live-action cartoon Rambo III, at the time the costliest movie ever made.
-(Adjusted for inflation, it was almost three times more expensive than Last Blood.)
+The first three had a responsibility to the bottom line that isn't as urgent in the last two--smaller budgets have brought Rambo back down to Earth since the live-action cartoon Rambo III, at the time the most expensive movie ever made.
+(Adjusted for inflation, it cost almost three times as much to make as Last Blood.)
 He was always a flawed hero, but in the '80s his flaws were distilled to an anti-authority streak that is the essence of the American underdog.
 Whatever the problematic politics of the second and third films, especially, cheering Rambo on in them is an uncomplicated task that feels like sticking it to the Man.
 Empowered and emboldened by the success of his earnest relaunch of/conclusion to the Rocky series, 2006's Rocky Balboa, Stallone resurrected his second-most iconic character as a true antihero--a homicidal maniac, arguably.
 If First Blood flirted with slasher tropes by spending less time with the protagonist than with his prey, Last Blood crosses the line into full-fledged Texas Chainsaw Massacre territory.
 (The symmetry is actually rather poetic.)
 There's a moment in Last Blood where Rambo throws away what are, for all intents and purposes, his anti-Rambo pills.
 Unless you're a sociopath, it's not a cue to cheer.
 It broke my fucking heart.

 In 2008's masterful Rambo, Rambo finally returned to America after surviving the innermost circle of Hell on Earth.
 The closing images of that film mirror the opening shots of First Blood, with Rambo, once more attired in a surplus jacket, duffel bag slung over his shoulder, approaching a family homestead--his.
 He's ready to deal with old ghosts, ready to heal, but whatever ember of hope is burning at the end of Rambo, Last Blood crudely and cruelly snuffs it out.
 It appears that Rambo has enjoyed a kind of peace in the decade following the events of Rambo.
 Having taken over his late father's ranch in Bowie, Arizona, he now lives next door to a Mexican woman, Maria (Adriana Barraza), and her granddaughter, Gabrielle (Yvette Monreal), who calls him "Uncle John" and seeks out his paternal advice.
 Rambo enjoys loving these people and being loved by them.
 Beneath his home he's dug an elaborate system of tunnels that acts as his private sanctuary, like those ex-POWs or North Korean escapees you hear about who end up sleeping on the floor for the rest of their natural lives.
 When Gabrielle throws an 18th birthday party for herself, however, Rambo is so eager to nurture their connection that he volunteers the use of his tunnels for the occasion.
 Something to impress her friends with.